 |The Astors and Kitty|

-A few days later, Astor’s crushed, sooty body was recovered from the open sea.
+Days later, Astor’s crushed, sooty body was recovered from the open sea.
 One of the ship’s smokestacks appeared to have fallen on him.
 He was identified by the labels in his clothing.
 He had $2,500 in his pocket.
 Madeline Astor survived.
 Their son, John Jacob Astor VI, was born Aug.
 14, 1912.

 Gamin (Gamon) de Pycombe and Robert W. Daniel, 27